A-Portillo/A-Portillo/README.md

-Math PhD student interested in data science, particularly in health-related fields.
+PhD in model theory interested in data science, particularly in health-related fields.

 # Education